-Offer of Employment Process: Once a candidate has been identified for hire, the hiring manager submits an Employment Recommendation Form to the Human Resources Officer for processing.
-At that time, the hiring manager will be notified to extend a contingency offer of employment to the finalist.

-When verbally making the offer of employment to the successful candidate, the hiring manager must inform the candidate that the offer is contingent upon the successful results of the background check.
-The Human Resources Officer then conducts any and all applicable background checks on the final candidate.
+Offer of Employment Process: Once a candidate has been identified for hire, the hiring manager makes a verbal conditional offer of employment informing the candidate that it is contingent upon the successful results of the background check.
+The Human Resources Director then conducts any and all applicable background checks on the final candidate, using the Authorization and General Release Form and Town Employment Application from the hiring manager.
+Once satisfactory background result is received, the hiring manager will be notified to extend a final offer of employment to the successful candidate.